plaidml/mlir-generator/README.md

 Run `./scripts/build-<front-end-name>.sh` at the root of the repository.

+To build a debug version, pass `-d` to the script.

+To build a release+debug symbols version, pass `-rd` to the script.

 ### Adding a new front-end

 If you want to build an existing front-end, you need to: